dbwebb-se/mvc/example/symfony-doctrine/README.md

 The `.env` files contain configuration details for your Symfony application.

 Open your file `.env` in your editor and edit the `DATABASE_URL`.
-For this exercise we will start using SQLite.
+For this exercise, we will start using SQLite.

-This is how the setting should look like for SQLite.
+This is how the setting should look for SQLite.

 ```
 DATABASE_URL="sqlite:///%kernel.project_dir%/var/data.db"
 ```

+Comment out all other previous settings for the `DATABASE_URL`.

 The database file will now be stored as `var/data.db`.